 A recent survey found that 40% of small businesses don’t hire an accountant or bookkeeper.
 This means they handle their finances on their own.
 By better understanding balance sheets, you can blast through your accounting at a more efficient rate.
 But first, you’ll need to understand each account on your balance sheet.

 What Are Balance Sheet Accounts for a Small Business?

 As a small business owner, you’re probably familiar with using folders—and maybe even file cabinets—to keep your documents organized.
 Your balance sheet uses a similar system, only instead of folders, it’s separated by accounts.
-So, what types of accounts are on the balance sheet?
+So, what accounts are on a balance sheet?

 Your balance sheet accounts list, will include:

 - Cash.
 This is the cash you receive during regular transactions at your business.
 For instance, when you sell inventory and receive payment, this is documented in the cash account.
 Your cash account will be listed as a current or short-term asset on your balance sheet.

 - Deposits.
 As a small business, you may have placed security deposits before.
 You do this when you are giving someone else money to hold against future charges.
 These are often referred to as “Security Deposits Receivable.”
 Security deposits are considered current assets on your balance sheet.

 - Intangible assets.
 These are nonphysical assets.
 Patents, copyrights, customer lists, literary works, and broadcast rights are all common examples.
 These are listed as current assets on your balance sheet.

 - Short-term investments.
 These investments get converted into cash within one year.
 They’re also recorded in the current assets section of your balance sheet.